Part III: Learning

 “Why don’t we have those?”

 “We haven’t earned one yet.
-There are eight ranks; red, orange, yellow, green, blue, indigo, violet and white.
-Well, nine ranks if you count not having a rank as one.
+There are six ranks; red, orange, yellow, green, blue, and violet.
+Well, seven ranks if you count not having a rank as one.
 The further you progress the more missions and assignments become available and you gain access to special privileges like using the holographic training room freely.”

 “It’s a hard light technology simulator, runs on fusion battery because of its energy drain.”

 “I’ve seen it in action a few times when I was with my dad, it really is.”